 Carry a Water Bottle

 One can quickly become dehydrated on the trail, especially when the sun is up and you’re sweating.
 Being thirsty and having no water with you will make the hike more challenging.
-Make sure you drink some water before you begin and carry enough of it when you set out.
+Make sure you carry a reusable water bottle and drink some water before you set out.

 In addition, always be on the lookout for places where you can refill your water bottle.
 Some trails have visitor centers and fountains for this.
 Others only have natural water bodies such as rivers, streams, and lakes.
 For such trails, you will need a water filter to purify the water before drinking.

 If you are starting out, overexerting yourself may cause health problems.
 If you have not hiked for a while, it would be best to start small.
 Begin with the neighborhood paths you use every day.
 A 15-30 minute walk on a daily basis will make you get used to the walking.
 Once you are comfortable with that, you can now graduate to longer hikes on popular hiking trails.

 Pick a Manageable Trail